BotchedPleb/BIO_350_F25/README.md

 - Making an exponential equation to measure how quickly duckweed covers a pond
 - Minimal tech difficulties
 - Works and introduced matplotlib

+IC In Class Example 1
+- Used the function from IC Assignment 2
+- Log the function and graphed it
+- Used if statements within a for loop to simulate population growth
+- Graphed the duckweed population